Skip to content

 unzip db-migration-assessment-collection-scripts-sqlserver.zip

-- As of the current release, the collection scripts require a user with the SYSADMIN privilege.
-An existing user may be used or one can be created using the scripts as shown below:
+- An existing user may be used or one can be created using the scripts as shown below.
+SYSADMIN is not required although a user with that privilege may be used:

 If an existing user with SYSADMIN privileges wil not be used, from a command prompt, execute either of the following scripts depending on what type of authentication you currently use for your SYSADMIN user.